cessda/cessda.guidelines.public/CONTRIBUTING.md

 Development of all CESSDA tools and services is aligned with our roadmap and any functional requirements we have.

-External contributions can be
+External contributions can be accepted, if they provide funtionality CESSDA deems appropriate and are of acceptable quality.
+Specific requirements and criteria may apply to specific tools.

-If you consider to contribute to CESSDA services, please contact support@cessda before proceeding.
+If you consider to contribute to a CESSDA service, please contact support@cessda before proceeding.

 ### Practical matters